r-dbi/odbc/README.md

 Usage
 -----

-All of the following examples assume you have already created a query `con`.
+All of the following examples assume you have already created a connection `con`.
 See [Connecting to a database](#connecting-to-a-database) for more information on establishing a connection.

 ### Table and Field information

-`dbListTables()` is used for listing tables in a database.
+`dbListTables()` is used for listing all existing tables in a database.

 ``` r
 dbListTables(con)